 10+ creative ideas on how to Market your Pattern Designs online

 Getting your pattern out there and marketing your pattern designs can be a struggle for many creators, it’s something that doesn’t always come naturally for every designer, and many would probably just want to skip doing that all together, but if you want to get more eyeballs on your work it’s something you need to think about, and in this guide, I’ll show you several ways you can market your patterns online and how it doesn’t have to be that complicated even.

-Hopefully, this guide can help you get some ideas on how to market your patterns online, I’ll be showing an example of blogs & websites that could share your patterns and feature your work, I’ll also go over some of the biggest social platforms where you can start sharing your work on and much more.
+Hopefully, this guide can help you get some ideas on how to market your patterns online, I’ll be showing an example of blogs & websites that could share your patterns and feature your work, and I’ll also go over some of the biggest social platforms where you can start sharing your work on and much more.

 Using social media can be a great way to promote your pattern designs online, it’s also pretty straight forward to use different social platforms for marketing making it great a tool for beginners to start off with.
 We’ll be going through a few platforms that are great for patterns, and we’ll also provide some quick tips for each social platforms to get you started.

-Dribbble is an online community where you can promote your work and get inspired by other, here designers, artist and people working in other creative fields are welcomed to share their work in small single image “shots” for each project.
+Dribbble is an online community where you can promote your work and get inspired by others, here designers, artists, and people working in other creative fields are welcome to share their work in small single image “shots” for each project.
 It’s an easy platform to get started with and it doesn’t require much work or preparation in order to start uploading your pattern portfolio to the site.
 The platform can also be a great way to find new connections with other artists or companies.